sakamoto-poteko/HumanResourceCompiler/compiler/semanalyzer/README.md

 - [ ] Validate that all control paths in non-void functions return a value.
 - [ ] Verify correct usage of `break`, `continue`, and `return` statements.
 - [ ] Ensure that all code paths in a function lead to a valid return statement.
-- [ ] Check that all functions with a return statement actually return a value, and and flag unreachable after return.
+- [ ] Check that all functions with a return statement actually return a value, and flag unreachable after return.